impojr/PDC-Hatch-2/README.md

 ## Credits

-Special thanks to the Smogon Sword/Shield Sprite Project for the Gen 8 Sprites
+Special thanks to the Smogon Sword/Shield Sprite Project for the Gen 8 Sprites and the PokeCommunity High Resolution Sprite Project for the large egg sprite.